AdobeDocs/experience-manager-learn.en/help/cloud-service/eventing/examples/assets-pim-integration.md

 Refer to the attached [WKND-Assets-PIM-Integration.zip](../assets/examples/assets-pim-integration/WKND-Assets-PIM-Integration.zip) file for the complete code, and below section highlights the key files.

 - The `src/dx-excshell-1/actions/generic/mockPIMCommunicator.js` file mocks the PIM API call to retrieve additional metadata like SKU and supplier name.
+This file is used for demo purposes.
+Once you have the end-to-end flow working, replace this function with a call to your real PIM system to retrieve metadata for the asset.

     ```javascript
     /**